SkyisjustTheBeginning/Easy-Convert/README.md

 # Easy-Convert
-A Python Program which can convert the images in a folder to a Numpy Array.
+EasyConvert is a Python program capable of converting all the images inside a specified folder into a numpy array.

+EasyConvert uses the following modules -
+  - Numpy
+  - OS
+  - CV2
+  - random